andlessa/SMStoEFT/README.md

          * [SMS-stop-ggtt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (g+g to top+top) form factors using the UV model as well as the EFT limit.

          * [SMS-stop-ttGG-loop.nb](./mathematicaNBs/matching/SMS-stop-ttGG-loop.nb): calculation of the full 1-loop t-t-g-g effective coupling assuming on-shell tops and gluons (used for the **OneLoop** UFO model).

+         * [SMS-stop-ttGGSelf-loop.nb](./mathematicaNBs/matching/SMS-stop-ttGGSelf-loop.nb): calculation of the self-energy diagrams to the 1-loop t-t-g-g effective coupling assuming on-shell tops and gluons (used for the **OneLoop** UFO model).

          * [Top-FormFactors-ttGG-loop.nb](./mathematicaNBs/matching/Top-FormFactors-ttGG-loop.nb): calculation of the t-t-g-g effective coupling within the FormFactors model (assumes this vertex is fixed by the t-t-g matching).